slunak/pushover-php/README.md

 - Subscription API ([Example](Example/SubscriptionExample.php))
   - User Key Migration

-*Note: Project is in constant development; update to newer versions with caution.*

 ## Getting Started

 These instructions will get you a copy of the project up and running.